yarwelp/sync-storage-prototype/README.md

-# sync-storage-prototypes
+# Toodle: cross-platform, Rust-powered TODO app

-This is an example project demonstrating Rust-based generic storage and syncing on multiple platforms.
+This is an example project demonstrating Rust-based generic storage and syncing for iOS, Android and Firefox's WebExtension.

+# iOS
-# Building
+## Building

 First, we have to [install Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&amp;mt=12) and then set up Xcode build tools.
 If you already have the build tools installed and they are up to date, you can skip this step.